lattejed/learnyouatezos.com/pages/chapter_00400.md

 3. Using statistical approaches (e.g., sending messages more than once)

 In the blockchain space, we find a number solutions, starting with Bitcoin's PoW.

+Whereas BFT was originally formulated in networks where the conspiring may be de-facto and related to failure, in the case of blockchain we are primarily guarding against actual conspiracies to steal value or create chaos.

+That is, we're designing systems that can deal successfully with *actual* bad actors -- nefarious crypto hackers who attempt to (and sometimes do) steal millions of dollars in crypto assets.

+The most frequently used protocols in blockchain today are Proof of Work (like Bitcoin) and Proof of Stake (like Tezos).
+While they are very different in operation, they both are designed with the same end goal: To make these networks Byzantine fault tolerant.

+Where they are similar is this: They both, in essence, make it too expensive for individual participants to act in bad faith and "take over" a network.

 ####BFT algos in blockchain